Saving the species depends on harnessing American investment.

 Catherine E. Semcer is a Research Fellow with the Property and Environment Research Center (PERC) where her work focuses on rights and market based solutions to policy challenges in environmental security, conservation finance and sustainability.

-Catherine is the past COO of Humanitarian operations protecting Elephants (H.O.P.E.), a boutique NGO delivering training, advisory, assistance and procurement services to African counter-poaching programs.
-During her tenure with H.O.P.E. she was directly responsible for leading the opening of projects in Zimbabwe, Mozambique and Ethiopia.
+Catherine is the past COO of Humanitarian Operations Protecting Elephants (H.O.P.E.), a boutique NGO delivering training, advisory, assistance and procurement services to African counter-poaching programs.
+During her tenure with H.O.P.E. she was responsible for leading the opening of projects in Zimbabwe, Mozambique and Ethiopia.

 Catherine is a graduate of Muhlenberg College.
-In her spare time she enjoys international travel, fly fishing, upland bird and waterfowl hunting, trekking, paddling and sailing.
+In her spare time she enjoys fly fishing, upland bird and waterfowl hunting, and, sailing.